aetperf/aetperf.github.io/_posts/WP_2022-02-15-A-Parallel-loops-in-Python-with-Joblib-Parallel.md

 import primesieve
 ```

-Computations are performed on a laptop with an 8 cores Intel(R) i7-7700HQ CPU @ 2.80GHz running Linux.
+Computations are performed on a laptop with an 8 cores Intel i7-7700HQ CPU @ 2.80GHz running Linux.
 Package versions:

     Python implementation: CPython
     Python version       : 3.9.10